 Powerful Signals & Research For Clients

 Admiral Markets provides email and video trading signals and analysis through Trading Central, focussing on specific high probability setups.
 Admiral Markets also pride themselves on enabling cutting edge education for their clients.
-Their various youtube channel host thousands of educational and market update videos and their own private channels for registered clients provide daily briefings.
+Their various youtube channels host thousands of educational and market update videos and their own private channels for registered clients to provide daily briefings.
 They also have live webinars nearly every day of the week and have a huge selection of training videos and resources.
 Supporting the customers to be successful is a primary concern for Admiral Markets.

-Company Background & Regulators
+Admiral Markets Background & Regulators

 Admiral Markets was established in 2001 in Estonia, Europe.
 They have offices in the UK, Estonia, Cyprus, and Australia.
-The holding company is Admiral Markets Group AS Estonia a privately held company supervised and regulated by the UK FSA, Estonia EFSA, Cyprus CySec and the Australia Securities and Investments Commission (ASIC).
+The holding company is Admiral Markets Group, AS Estonia, a privately held company supervised and regulated by the UK FSA, Estonia EFSA, Cyprus CySec, and the Australia Securities and Investments Commission (ASIC).
 The research concludes there have been no violations of regulations in any of the jurisdictions.

 Account Funding & Investor Protection

-Opening a demo account is free, but to start trading you will need a minimum balance of $200 for retail accounts and $1,000 for a premium account.
+Opening a demo account is free, but to start trading, you will need a minimum balance of $200 for retail accounts and $1,000 for a premium account.
 Minimum balances seem to be important to some people, but from my perspective, if you cannot afford $200, you probably should not be attempting to trade CFD’s.

-Admiral Markets do offer negative balance protection for all accounts except the direct connection ECN Admiral.Invest account which is great for traders.
-Admiral Markets are doing things the right way because they do not act as the Market Maker they are routing your trades through various liquidity providers or onto the Electronic Communications Network (ECN) which connects all the globals banks and major funds, his has benefits to the trader because you are getting the absolute best bid and ask price spread.
+Admiral Markets do offer negative balance protection for all accounts except the direct connection ECN Admiral.Invest account, which is great for traders.
+Admiral Markets are doing things the right way because they do not act as the Market Maker they are routing your trades through various liquidity providers or onto the Electronic Communications Network (ECN) which connects all the globals banks and major funds, this has benefits to the trader because you are getting the absolute best bid and ask price spread.